lpod/lpod-docs/level0.rst

     Nothing is done if the attribute doesn't exist.

 get_text(recursive=false)
-    Returns the text contents of the element in the most appropriate type for text, e.g. unicode.
-It is not recursive by default.
-If the optional ``recursive`` parameter is set to ``true``, then the method returns the concatenated contents of all the children of the given element.
+    Returns the text content of the element as a character string.
+    If the optional ``recursive`` parameter is set to ``true``, then the method returns the concatenated text contents of all the children of the given element.
+Otherwise, returns the text of the calling element only and ignores the chidren elements.
 Null is returned if the element contains no text.

 set_text(text, after)
     Sets the text content of the element.
 The text is typed in the most